CU-Robotics/firmware/docs/README.md

 Keep it high level, but be clear.
 Include any information that you think might help you or someone else later.

-You must document all your public functions, objects, variables, structs, etc.
+You must document all your public functions, objects, variables, structs, private virtual members, etc.
 - Private members are not required to be documented, but any documentation on these could help understanding the code later.

 See the [Doxygen docblocks manual](https://www.doxygen.nl/manual/docblocks.html) for information on different tags.
 Some important ones include: